-Horses taking part CSI2 or CSI YH in their country of residence are not required to have FEI passport.
+Horses taking part in CSI2\, CSI1\ and CSIYH1\ in their country of residence are not required to have FEI passport.
 (FEI Grs art.
+137.2).

-137.2) Not Competing horses must be presented at the Horse Inspection for the identification and vaccination control.
+Non - competing horses must be presented at the Horse Inspection for identification and vaccination control.